Bura and Hardwick: History

-Barnett "Bob" Bura and John Hardwick first met in 1955.
-While the former and the latter's sister were touring seasides with Punch and Judy shows, she became unavailable due to getting married, and recommended her younger brother to take over.
+In 1955, while Barnett "Bob" Bura and John Hardwick's sister were touring seasides with Punch and Judy shows, she became unavailable due to getting married, and recommended her younger brother to take over.
 The two created marionettes for the theatre, that performed at the Soho Fair.
 It was here where they viewed the original 1933 King Kong, inspiring them to want to create stop motion films.
 Their initial experiments took the form of animating pop music.

 Later that year, they were asked to work at Lime Grove Studios, and began working for the Television Puppet Theatre under producer Gordon Murray.
 Usually working with marionettes, the two also operated rod puppets for eighteen adaptations of the Toytown stories by S.G.
 Hulme Beaman.
-In 1962 Bura and Hardwick began their long association with BBC Schools, providing animations for them as well as for other BBC productions.
+In 1962 Bura and Hardwick began their long association with BBC Schools, providing animations for them as well as for other BBC productions; including Blue Peter.
 The Puppet Theatre was closed in 1963 alongside the Children's Department by Sydney Newman, who used the Theatre's former studio space to film special effects for his creation Doctor Who.
 However, the two soon found themselves once again working under Murray, creating the animation for Camberwick Green, the inaugural instalment of the Trumptonshire trilogy.
 The trilogy was all animated in their recently acquired homemade studio in Womersley Road, Crouch End.

 During the 1970s and 1980s, the studio's work was said to have been credited frequently within a single week's edition of the Radio Times.
 According to Bob Bura, the BBC ensured that they would remain in work; most of their filmography was produced for the corporation.
 In the early 1980s, Bura and Hardwick moved from Womersley Road to what would become the Church Studios, but due to pressure from the local council (owing to the way it was then operated), they had to sell part of it, which ended up going to Dave Stewart and Annie Lennox of pop group Eurythmics.
 Here they were able to complete their album Sweet Dreams, which propelled them to international success.
 In 1984 they purchased the studio from the animators.

 A while later, the BBC decided to cut their ties with Bura and Hardwick, owing to the desire for a substantial increase in outsourced productions.
 This was done as a result of the Broadcasting Act 1990's requirements for at least 25% of its output to be sourced from independent companies, which would have doomed Bura and Hardwick's future careers; nonetheless they were hopeful that they would find a good sponsor to continue.
 Hardwick died in 2004, Bura in 2018.